 The Ark (Tribeca Film Festival 2016) is a revolutionary virtual reality project that puts viewers face to face with the last three northern white rhinos on earth.

 Shot in California and Kenya, The Ark tells the parallel stories of the American scientists and African rangers who are struggling to protect and preserve the most endangered animals on the planet.
-The project is made possible by theTim Hetherington Trust, who awarded Jongsma + O'Neill the inaugural Tim Hetherington Visionary Award, and by the generous support of the Kickstarter community.
+The project is made possible by theTim Hetherington Trust, who awarded Jongsma + O'Neill the inaugural Tim Hetherington Visionary Award.

 Download the Hulu VR App for Samsung Gear VR and Oculus Rift hereto experience The Ark today.